Commencement-Technology/react-native-cli-hold-menu/website/docs/examples.md

 ---

 :::info
-If you want to see full examples in your phone or simulator, you can clone [this showcase project](https://github.com/enesozturk/react-native-hold-menu-expo-example) and run in seconds with Expo 🔥
+If you want to see full examples in your phone or simulator, you can clone [this showcase project](https://github.com/Commencement-Technology/react-native-cli-hold-menu) and run 🔥
 :::

 ## Configuring List